ruralinnovation/multi-svc-cartodb/README.md

 Note that once they're up, docker-compose will continually stream their output to your terminal's STDOUT, with each line prefixed by the container name it comes from.

+## Contributing

+**If you are going to add values to the `.env` file, you should add them by modifying the `setup-local.sh` script, not by adding them directly to the `.env` file!
+Otherwise they will be blown away the next time `setup-local.sh --set-submodule-versions` is run.** Note also that `.env` is in the `.gitignore` file, since it should only be constructed by `setup-local.sh`.